Foreign Sovereign Immunities Act

 2. Service Pursuant to Applicable International Convention, 28 U.S.C.
 1608(a)(2), provides for service under applicable international treaty or convention.
 The United States is party to two multilateral treaties on service of process, the Hague Convention on Service Abroad of Judicial and Extrajudicial Documents in Civil and Commercial Matters and the Inter-American Convention on Letters Rogatory and Additional Protocol.

-The FSIA makes no provision for service of process through diplomatic channels where there are no diplomatic relations between the United States and the foreign state.
-In practice, service has been accomplished where a protecting power arrangement exists, unless the protecting power was restricted to emergency consular protection services.
+In practice, where there are no diplomatic relations between the United States and the foreign state, service has been accomplished where a protecting power arrangement exists, unless the protecting power was restricted (e.g, to emergency consular protection services only).
 See 22 C.F.R.
 93.1(3).
 Consult the Department of State, Office of the Assistant Legal Adviser for Consular Affairs (L/CA/POG/GC) for guidance in such cases.

 28 U.S.C.
 Section 1608(b) governs service on an agency or instrumentality of a foreign State.